Rjmoodie/yardpass-upgrade/SECURITY_DEFINER_VIEWS_RATIONALE.md

 > **"Why are there so many SECURITY DEFINER views?"**
 >
-> Because YardPass has complex permission logic across multiple schemas.
+> Because Liventix has complex permission logic across multiple schemas.
 These views are the **API surface** that clients interact with, while the underlying tables enforce strict RLS policies.
 >
 > The linter can't distinguish between "bad SECURITY DEFINER" and "good SECURITY DEFINER", so it flags everything.
 This document is our record of which views are intentional.